If you’d like to receive emails to let you know about important project updates, please click here.

 A17: The FAB Link project is a proposal to build an electricity interconnector, subsea and underground, between France and Great Britain via the island of Alderney.
 The project is being jointly developed by RTE and FAB Link Limited, with support from the French and UK governments.
 The point where the cable will come ashore at the British end is in Budleigh Salterton, at Lime Kiln car park.
 There is geographical overlap between FAB Link and LORP in three places.

 At present there is no certainty that FAB Link will progress.
-If its approvals and finance are agreed, the project is expected to start construction in 2023, meaning that the majority of the LORP will have been completed before FAB Link commences.
+If its approvals and finance are agreed, the project is expected to start construction after 2026, meaning that LORP will have been completed before FAB Link commences.
 LORP designs were agreed with FAB Link.

 There is no evidence of any toxic materials currently leaching from the site into the surrounding environment.
 Part of the western section of the tip will be removed during the project.
 The sides of the rest of the disused tip will be protected by a combination of rock revetment, erosion protection matting and extended side slopes appropriate to the speed of flow in each area.
 The depth of the capping will be increased.
 Due to the extent of the tip it is not possible to remove it entirely.
 Without the LORP the tip would be susceptible to erosion from an unmanaged breach – by acting early we are able to reduce this risk.